isomerpages/gb-assist/pages/solutionrepo/solution48.md

 #### Things to Note
 Specifications
 The machine must consist of minimally the following:
--brushing, to remove embedded
-   dirt in the grooves.
+- Brushing, to remove embedded dirt in the grooves.
 - Vacuuming, for removal of dirt and water.

-Grant cap: Up to S$40,000 per unit
+Grant cap: Up to S$5,400 per unit

 #### Contact Information
 N.A.